pr5do/CryptoCoin/README.md

 ## Overview

 This is a application intended for me to learn how a cryptocurrency works under the hood.
-For this, I used the Python programmming language along with MySQL to create a login system for register users.
+For this, I used the Python programmming language along with MySQL to create a login system for register users and make transaction between them.

 ## Required Libraries